jessepav/lacygoill-wiki-backup/admin/systemd.md

     │ /etc/systemd/system/     │ where system-wide user units are placed              │    |
     │                          │ by the system administrator                          │    |
     ├──────────────────────────┼──────────────────────────────────────────────────────┤    | descending order
-    │ /run/systemd/system/     │ units created at run time                            │    | of priority
+    │ /run/systemd/system/     │ units created at runtime                             │    | of priority
     ├──────────────────────────┼──────────────────────────────────────────────────────┤    |
     │ /usr/lib/systemd/system/ │ where units of packages installed system-wide belong │    v
     └──────────────────────────┴──────────────────────────────────────────────────────┘